continuouspipe/continuouspipe/documentation/content/remote-development/getting-started.md

  * A ContinuousPipe hosted project with the GitHub, Docker and Kubernetes integration set up
  * The project checked out locally
- * The IP address, username and password to use for the Kubenetes cluster
  * `rsync` installed locally
  * Optionally, a [keen.io](https://keen.io) write token, project id and event collection name if you want to log usage stats